dunkelfrosch/docker-confluence/README.md

 ## Contribute

 DockerConfluence is still under development and contributors are always welcome!
-Feel free to join our docker-confluecne distributor team.
+Feel free to join our docker-confluence distributor team.
 Please refer to [CONTRIBUTING.md](https://github.com/dunkelfrosch/dfdockerconfluence/blob/master/CONTRIBUTING.md) and find out how to contribute to this Project.

 ## License-Term